contino/demo-infra-gcp/README.md

 # demo-infra-gcp
 Infra for demo application using GCP

-Create a bucket for terraform state
+Find out a GCP project and then create a bucket "demo-tfstate-eu-gcs" for terraform state.

-Create a service account for terraform
+Create a service account "terraform" for terraform.

-Create a service account for container registry
+Create another service account "containerregistry" for container registry.

 Create secret using container registry service account